ARMmbed/mbed-os-5-docs/docs/advanced/flash.md

 #endif
 ```

+## Start application

+The ``mbed_start_application`` is currently implemented only for Cortex-M3/M4/M7.
+The implementation is located in [the mbed_application code file](https://github.com/ARMmbed/mbed-os/blob/master/platform/mbed_application.c).
+If your target is not supported, you must implement this function in the target HAL.

 ## Flash HAL

 For a bootloader to perform updates, you must implement the flash API.
 This consists of implementing the function in [flash_api.h](https://github.com/ARMmbed/mbed-os/blob/master/hal/flash_api.h) and adding the correct fields to targets.json.